-- recognise some of your own writing skills
+- Recognise and develop your own writing skills

-- recognise various techniques used by creative writers, such as imagery, point of view, first
+- Identify various techniques used by creative writers, such as imagery, point of view, first person/third person narrative

-- apply various writing techniques such as imagery and point of view in your own writing
+- Begin to apply these techniques in your own writing

-- produce several pieces of writing - poems and/or short pieces of fiction
+- Produce several pieces of writing - poems, short fiction or other media.

 What level is the course and do I need any particular skills?